 - Bonus: Back to the puppy analogy—you need to be a responsible kegerator owner.
 Remember, Kegs: You’re Renting, Not Buying.

 While a kegerator is the ultimate beer-at-home status symbol, like most cool things, it requires some thought and continual upkeep.
-By taking all of these concepts into account, you’re helping to ensure that your kegerator will be enjoyed often, and will hopefully introduce others to the joys of home draught.
+By taking all of these concepts into account, you’re helping to ensure that your kegerator will be enjoyed often, and will hopefully introduce others to the joys of home draft.